ChrisWhealy/DistributedSystemNotes/Lecture 13.md

 >    For a system containing `n` processes, we are relying on the fact that no more than `n-1` processes will ever crash (Ha ha!!)
 > * The coordinator process is able to detect when a process crashes.
 >
-> However, we have not discussed how such assumptions could possibly be true because the term *"crash"* could mean a variety of things: perhaps software execution has terminated, or execution continues but the process simply stops responding to messages, or responds very slowly...
+> However, we have not discussed how such assumptions could possibly be true because the term *"crash"* can mean a wide variety of things: perhaps software execution has terminated, or execution continues but the process simply stops responding to messages, or responds very slowly...
 >
 > Failure detection is a deep topic in itself that we cannot venture into at the moment; suffice it to say, that in an asynchronous distributed system, perfect failure detection is impossible.